jensecj/.emacs.d/README.md

 ### Multiple-cursors

 * `C-d` 		To put a new cursor at the next thing like the current selection
-* `C-S-d` 		To put a new cursor at all things like the current selection
+* `C-D` 		To put a new cursor at all things like the current selection
 * `C-M-a`		Drops a rectangular anchor, then use up and down to move

 ### Expand-region